aiven/aiven-docs/docs/marketplace-setup.md

 <TabItem value="Google" label="Google Cloud Marketplace">

-1. You should now be on a signup page at Aiven, asking you for your email address to create a account.
+1. You should now be on a signup page at Aiven, asking you for your email address to create an account.
 1. After entering your email address, you will be sent an email to confirm your registration.
 Click the link.
 1. You can now proceed to the [Aiven console for